cmiltiadis/studioany/content/event/ol/28/index.md

 authors: [Ricardo de Ostos]
 categories: [curatorial]
 #TAGS
-tags: [IAM Open Lectures, curatorial, IAM TU Graz, fix, poster]
+tags: [IAM Open Lectures, curatorial, IAM TU Graz]
 # Projects (optional).
 #   Associate this post with one or more of your projects.
 Simply enter your project's folder or file name without extension.
 Otherwise, set `projects = []`.
 projects: [open-lectures]